Do I Need a Probate Solicitor?

 Many people think they have no choice but to do Probate themselves if they have been named as Executor, but you do have options.
 You may want to consider instructing a specialist Probate Solicitor to complete the Probate and Estate Administration process for you.

-Exposure – When you complete Probate on an estate, you are legally responsible for ensuring that everything that needs to happen by law, happens.
-This includes making sure that all money owed to the estate is paid and any debts owed by the Estate are settled.
+Liability - When you complete Probate on an Estate, you are legally responsible for ensuring that everything that needs to happen by law, happens.
+This includes making sure that all money owed to the Estate is paid and any debts owed by the Estate are settled.
 If you get any elements of the Estate administration accounting process wrong, you can be held legally responsible for any errors.

-If you are in any doubt as to whether Inheritance Tax will be payable, please call our Probate Specialists for free initial advice.
+If you are in any doubt as to whether Inheritance Tax will be payable, please call our Probate Advisors for free initial advice.

 Emotional Impact – There is no denying that there will be an emotional impact on you following the loss of a loved one or family member.
 This can result in you not wanting to focus on the issues you are facing in the Probate process.
 Instructing a Probate Solicitor can take all of the pressure away from you so you can concentrate on what is important to you at this sad time.